 Windows & Exterior Doors

-Only if maintained by the association
+- Only if maintained by the association

-Focus on wind/water intrusion and envelope integrity
+- Focus on wind and water intrusion and envelope integrity

 -